jasonjmcghee/livelove/README.md

 # Getting Started

 1. Install the vs code extension.
-(You can build it yourself, or [download the one I built here](https://github.com/jasonjmcghee/livelove/releases/).)
+(You can build it yourself, or [download the one I built here](https://github.com/jasonjmcghee/livelove/releases/).) or install the neovim plugin (`cd` into the folder and run `npm run install`).
 2. Add the `.lua` files other than `main.lua` to your project (`color.lua` is optional).
 3. As soon as you open a file like `main.lua` after installing the extension, it will automatically start.
 Just run the project, and you should see inlay hints.
 Edit your file and see the changes instantly (glsl shaders work too)!